TongLi-97/Global_regional_attribution_Dec2025/README.md

-# Code for "Should we think of observationally constrained multi-decade climate projections as predictions?"
+# Code for "How close are IPCC regions to their 1.5° and 2°C equivalent warming limits?"

 Python code for the paper “Li, T., F. Zwiers, X. Zhang, Q. Sun: How close are IPCC regions to their 1.5° and 2°C equivalent warming limits?, submitted to Nature Climate Change"

 ## Author